mitre/mongodb-enterprise-advanced-4-stig-baseline-hardening/README.md

 2. **Download the DoD Certificates PKI Bundle**

-   Download the DoD Certificates PKI Bundle by following the instructions in the `README` under the `certificates` directory.
+   Download the DoD Certificates PKI Bundle by following the instructions in the `README.md` under the `certificates` directory.

 3. **Create `inputs.yml`**